Healthdirect Free Australian health advice you can count on.

 Ambulances can be based at hospitals, clinics, stand-alone centres or airports.

-What is in an ambulance?
+What to expect when I am being transported in an ambulance?

 Some ambulances are equipped to allow doctors to give anaesthetics and perform emergency surgery.